Last updated January 10th, 2019.

-A looming trade war between the United States and China certainly does not help the Chinese economy either, and could prompt a manufacturing shift away from China to Southeast Asia’s emerging markets.
+The ongoing trade war between the United States and China certainly doesn’t help the Chinese economy either, which is already prompting a manufacturing shift away from China to Southeast Asia’s emerging markets.

-Meanwhile, estimates from JCER say annual GDP growth in ASEAN’s four largest economies will achieve a respectable 4.5% in 2030.
-But Chinese growth will slowly decline from 6.5% currently to below 3% during the same time.
+Meanwhile, estimates from JCER in Japan say annual GDP growth in ASEAN’s four largest economies will average a respectable 4.5% by 2030.

 “East Asia Pacific will continue to have the potential to grow at a higher rate – and faster than other developing regions – if policy makers implement an ambitious domestic reform agenda.” according to Axel van Trotsenburg, vice president of World Bank East Asia and Pacific.